-Transfers Into or Within the District
+Transfers Into or Within the District10

-For the purposes of this section of the policy, a "lack of capacity" is defined as when the receiving school has reached the maximum student-to-teacher ratio allowed under federal or state law, the ADESE Rules for the Standards of for Accreditation, or other applicable rules.
+For the purposes of this section of the policy, a "lack of capacity"11 is defined as when the receiving school has reached the maximum student-to-teacher ratio allowed under federal or state law, the DESE Rules for the Standards for Accreditation, or other applicable rules.
 There is a lack of capacity if, as of the date of the application for Opportunity School Choice, ninety-five percent (95%) or more of the seats at the grade level at the nonresident school are filled.

-Unless there is a lack of capacity at the District's school or the transfer conflicts with the provisions of a federal desegregation order applicable to the District, a student may transfer from the student's assigned school to another school in the District or from the student's resident district into the District if: Either:
+Unless there is a lack of capacity11 at the District's school or the transfer conflicts with the provisions of a federal desegregation order applicable to the District, a student may transfer from the student's assigned school to another school in the District10 or from the student's resident district into the District if:

-- The student's resident district has been classified by the state board as in need of Level 5 intensive support; or - The student's assigned school has a rating of "F"; and - By May 1 of the year before the student intends to transfer, the student's parent, guardian, or the student if the student is over eighteen (18) years of age has submitted an application of the student's request to transfer to the: - DESE; - o Sending school district; and - Receiving school district.
+- Fither - o The student's resident district has been classified by the state board as in need of Level 5 intensive support; or - o The student's assigned school has a rating of "F"; and - ⊕ The student's parent, guardian, or the student if the student is over eighteen (18) years of age has submitted an application of the student's request to transfer by no earlier than January 1 and no later than May 1 of the school year before the school year the student intends to transfer to both the sending and receiving school districts.÷